IRC commands

 Source: rizon.net

-AKICKs IRC commands
+AKICKs

 People on the AKICK list are automatically kicked and banned when they enter the channel.
 Bans made as a result of AKICK must be removed manually.